Trust img

 What causes a burning sensation when urinating or dysuria?

 There are some things in life that we tend to ignore unless we find something bothersome about them.
 For instance, urine.
 When was the last time you thought of something like urination?
-Our guess: when you felt pain or discomfort like burning sensation when urinating.
+Our guess: when you felt pain or discomfort like a burning sensation when urinating.

 Most of us can relate to the burning sensation after urinating.
 However common, it is a serious health concern that we must not ignore.
 In this article, Dr Shalabh Agrawal, the best urologist in Gurgaon, talks about the reason for pain during and after urination.

-The intensity or severity of painful urination is different for everyone.
+• The intensity or severity of painful urination is different for everyone.
 However, the burning sensation after urinating is often described as a sharp sting.

-The discomfort caused by dysuria is often a sign of some other underlying condition.
+• The discomfort caused by dysuria is often a sign of some other underlying condition.
 It is often considered a symptom rather than a condition in itself.

 What are the symptoms of dysuria?

-• Change of urine colour
+• Change in urine colour (cloudy, dark, or tea-coloured)

-• Blood in the urine
+• Blood in urine (haematuria)

-• Cloudy urine
+• Foul-smelling urine

-• Increased urge to urinate
+• Frequent or urgent need to urinate

 • Painful intercourse

-• Swelling or redness of the skin
+• Swelling or redness in the genital area

 What causes pain when urinating?